diwu1990/diwu-homepage/content/post/2021-02-02-unary-web/index.md

 - unary
 ---

-The website can be found [here](https://unarycomputing.github.io/).
+The website can be accessed [here](https://unarycomputing.github.io/).